nabuzo/SeniorProject/README.md

   - _"5"_ is the key on how many shifts you want it to be.
   - _"decryptoutput.txt"_ this is the encrypted file.
 Your encrypted file can be named anything on the command prompt.

+* All the text files must be in the same folder as the code.
+You should be able to find all the text file and the generated output text file in the same folder.

 *Avalanche Effect*